 Axos Bank vs. Varo

-While both Axos and Varo offer a mobile-first experience, Varo savers are offered a 0.50% and up to 3.00% APY in their savings accounts, if all requirements are met.
+While both Axos and Varo offer a mobile-first experience, Varo savers get a higher APY in their savings accounts, if all requirements are met.
 However, the account options Axos offers have far more variety.

-Axos is a great online bank with enough account options for a wide variety of customers.
+Axos is a great online bank with enough account options for many customers.
 Whether you’re just starting with a basic checking account or you’d like to manage a larger balance, you’ll be able to grow with Axos.

-Axos Bank makes online banking simple and manageable.
+Finding a bank that offers rewards checking alone is worth considering.
 In addition, accounts are free, with no maintenance fees, overdraft charges or ATM transaction costs.
-Opening an account only takes 15 minutes and little to no money.
 Sign up for an Axos bank account today.

 Axos Bank FAQHere are the answers to some of the most frequently asked questions about Axos Bank.